tobeyleonard/tobeyleonard.github.io/_pages/about.md

 Hiya!
 I'm a doctoral student at Nanjing University, China, currently majoring in Optics and Photonics at [Dielectric Superlattice Lab.](http://slab.nju.edu.cn/)  led by Prof. [Shining Zhu](https://physics.nju.edu.cn/sz/jcrc/zgkxyys/20210111/i184703.html) and advised by Prof. [Shuming Wang](https://physics.nju.edu.cn/sz/gdkxx/20191105/i45277.html).

-<p align = "justify">My research interests mainly focus on the field of Nanophotonics, specifically the physical mechanism of metasurface, multifunctional meta-device design, Metalenses design for imaging.
+<p align = "justify">My research interest mainly focus on Nanophotonics, specifically the physical mechanism of metasurface, multifunctional meta-device design and metalenses design for imaging.
 In parallel, I work on optical manipulation based on metasurface with Dr. Xiaohao Xu (Jinan Univ., Guangzhou) and Prof. Shaohui Yan (XIOPM, CAS), and expected to study something new in classic and quantum physics.</p>

 <p align = "justify">Also, I've previously participated in different research areas with Prof. Houjun Lü (Guangxi Univ.) on High Energy Astrophysics and with Prof. Xuemin Zhang (Wuhan.
 Univ.) on optical gauge as well as precise alignment of interferometers.</p>